patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 - [Keyboard Components](#keyboard-components)
 ---
 ## Sourcing Components
-Uniform deliberately makes use of components that are generally widely available to make sourcing as easy as possible.
+Uniform makes use of components that are generally widely available to make ordering components as easy as possible.
 The links provided are for the distributors I've personally sourced parts from, however these components may not always be in stock.
-Components like capacitors, resistors, and diodes *can easily be substituted for virtually any identical variant from another manufacturer* and will generally fit in their through-hole footprints on the PCB.
+Components like capacitors, resistors, and diodes can easily be substituted for virtually any identical variant from another manufacturer and will generally fit in their through-hole footprints on the PCB.
 Components with specific footprints like the MCU, Logic Level Shifter, Status LEDs, USB-C Connector, and Power / Reset Switches *require the exact component* to fit correctly on the PCB.

 ---
 ## PCB